 For the Parental Income Test the Parental Income Free Area (PIFA) does not increase with the number of other dependent children or students in the family, but involves a different calculation taking into account families with more than one dependent child who qualifies for certain payments.
-This calculation is given in Section 6.4.
+This calculation (known as the family pool) is given in Section 6.4.